Even though I consider myself a purist, I do occasionally enjoy switching up things by experimenting with different coffee condiments.

 That being said, many people would make their own hazelnut syrup or paste to avoid having coffee made with artificial flavors.

-If you’re interested in doing such condiment yourself there are quite a few recipes available online.
+If you’re interested in doing such a condiment yourself there are quite a few recipes available online.

 If you’re interested in a post with detailed recipes for homemade hazelnut syrups and pastes that go well with coffee, drop me a comment below – I’d love to share what I know with you.